k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02a_pubsub_config.md

 The main configuration setting of the **[default_pubsub]** section of config.ini are:

 * **TYPE** - the PubSub type that can have one of the following values:
+  * **MEMORY** (default) - execute the message handling via an internal queue that runs on localhost.
+This type can only be used for debug purpose.
-  * **KAFKA** (default) - execute the message handling via Apache Kafka.
+  * **KAFKA** - execute the message handling via Apache Kafka.
   * **JMS** - execute the message handling via JMS.
-  * **MEMORY** - execute the message handling via an internal queue that runs on localhost.
-This type can only be used for debug purpose.
-The Fabric Studio automatically sets TYPE=MEMORY in the project's config.ini.
   * **NO_OP** - do not send or receive the messages.
 This type can only be used for debug purpose.
   * **ERROR** - simulate throwing an Unsupported Operation exception.
 This type can only be used for debug purpose.